ceyhunsen/ATmega328P-HAL-Driver/docs/source/getting-started/index.rst

 Naming Conventions
 """"""""""""""""""

-* All the namings in snake case except for the constants.
+* All of the namings are in ``snake_case``, except for the constants: they are in ``SCREAMING_SNAKE_CASE``.
 * All file names includes ``atmega328p_hal`` prefix.
 E.g.: ``atmega328p_hal_usart.c``.
-* All function, struct and enum names includes ``hal`` prefix.
+* All function, struct, enum and enum member names includes ``hal`` prefix.
 E.g.: ``hal_usart_transmit()`` or ``hal_usart_t``.

+With that information, needed members of this driver can be found easily.

 Extra Modules
 """""""""""""

 Some modules includes support for extra functionalities.
-For example: USART have transmit and receive in blocking mode as core functions.
-And in extra module of USART: Transmit and receive in non-blocking mode, stdio support is present.
-If any module has an extras module, it's source file must be compiled too (no new header is needed, only core header file is enough).
+For example: USART module have transmit and receive in blocking mode as core functions, transmit and receive in non-blocking mode as extra functions.
+If any module has an extra module, it's source file must be compiled too (no new header is needed, only core header file is enough).
+Extra modules have suffix of ``extra`` in their names.

 How To Add To Project
 """""""""""""""""""""